devkosal/ffprobe-binary/README.md

 This repo hosts compressed versions of these binaries using upx e.g. `upx --best --lzma ffprobe`

-This reduces the size considerable i.e. from 78 mb -> 20mb while maintaining the same functinality.
+This reduces the size considerably i.e. from 78 mb -> 20mb while maintaining the same functinality.

 ## Currently Supported OS's